 Not long after the tornado tore through Washington, a Facebook page emerged, racking up over 150,000 likes within a day.
 This use of social media was and continues to be a fountain of information for tornado victims and those looking to help.

-The Red Cross set up a location nearby the affected areas, and its app will help you find volunteer positions.
+The Red Cross set up a location near the affected areas, and its app will help you find volunteer positions.
 Long after the national media attention disappears, insulation and bedding stuck in trees or cornfields still flail in the wind, among other debris.

 What we consider “mobile learning at the point of need” usually refers to the job site.
 However, as evidenced by thousands in the wake of a tornado, the point of need can be just before, during or after a disaster.